 The Company has recognised a constructive obligation relating to litigation at the Statement of financial position date.
-The obligation has been calculated by estimating the most likely course of action pertaining to four litigation cases where the Company is the claimant and one case where the Company is the defendant.
+The obligation has been calculated by estimating the most likely course of action pertaining to two litigation cases.
 It is expected that most of these costs will have been incurred within one year of the Statement of financial position date.